-\cdot Participants who have separated from service (for reasons other than death) may elect payment in the form of a lump sum, periodic distributions, irregular partial distributions or through the purchase of an annuity.
+- · Participants who have separated from service (for reasons other than death) may elect payment in the form of a lump sum, periodic distributions, irregular partial distributions or through the purchase of an annuity.
 Distributions may also be directly rolled over into an IRA or qualified plan.
-Participants who have terminated employment are able to defer the distribution of the account until April 1 of the next calendar year after reaching age 70-1/2.

-\cdot Distributions of accounts due to the death of a participant may be taken by the participant's beneficiary in the form of a lump-sum payment or through the purchase of an annuity, subject to the limitations of the Internal Revenue Code 401(a)(9).

-· In-service withdrawals for participants who are actively employed or are absent due to reasons of illness, or approved leave of absence that maintain an employer-employee relationship with United are permitted as follows:

-- After reaching age 59-1/2, subject to certain requirements specified in the Plan, all or a portion of the participant's 401(k) account may be withdrawn.

-- Upon reaching age 70-1/2, minimum distributions required under Internal Revenue Code 401(a)(9) must be taken no later than April 1 following the calendar year that the participant has reached age 70-1/2.
-Active participants that have reached age 70-1/2 may choose to defer distribution until termination of employment.
+Participants who have terminated employment are able to defer the distribution of the account until April 1 of the next calendar year after reaching age 70-1/2. - \cdot Distributions of accounts due to the death of a participant may be taken by the participant's beneficiary in the form of a lump-sum payment or through the purchase of an annuity, subject to the limitations of the Internal Revenue Code 401(a)(9). - · In-service withdrawals for participants who are actively employed or are absent due to reasons of illness, or approved leave of absence that maintain an employer-employee relationship with United are permitted as follows: - Hardship withdrawals from 401(k) account, subject to restrictions described in the Plan. - After reaching age 59-1/2, subject to certain requirements specified in the Plan, all or a portion of the participant's 401(k) account may be withdrawn. - Upon reaching age 70-1/2, minimum distributions required under Internal Revenue Code 401(a)(9) must be taken no later than April 1 following the calendar year that the participant has reached age 70-1/2.
+Effective January 1, 1997, active participants that have reached age 70-1/2 may choose to defer distribution until termination of employment.

-If a participant's account has never exceeded \$5,000, total distribution of the account will be made in a lump sum payment upon termination of employment or death.
+If a participant's account has never exceeded \$3,500, total distribution of the account will be made in a lump sum payment upon termination of employment or death.

-Generally, withdrawals are allocated pro rata to the balances of each of the investment funds in the participant's account.
-Distributions from UAL Stock Fund may be made in cash, or in whole shares of UAL Corporation common stock, with fractional shares distributed in cash
+Generally, withdrawals are allocated prorata to the balances of each of the investment funds in the participant's account.
+Distributions from UAL Stock Fund may be made in cash, or in whole shares of UAL Corporation common stock, with fractional shares distributed in cash.